Best Solar Charger For Backpacking Adventures

 Best Budget (and Best Ultralight)

-The BEARTWO is a superbly lightweight and portable solution that’s a little short on power but comes with a super-handy built-in battery.
+The BEARTWO comes out on top not only for best budget buy but also for best ultralight.
+It’s a superbly lightweight and portable solution, that’s a little short on power but comes with a handy built-in battery.

 For portability, this device is ideal, it weighs just 7.4 ounces and its dimensions are a tiny 5.51 x 2.95 x 0.7 inches.
 This means it is compact enough to fit in the palm of your hand.
 It might be a little bulky for a pocket in your pants, especially if hiking, but it would easily fit into a side pocket of a backpack.